§106 Pollution Prevention Control Program

 §319 Nonpoint Source Program

 Nonpoint source pollution comes from many diffuse locations such as agricultural fields, storm runoff, degraded stream banks, and degraded riparian areas within a watershed.
 Nonpoint source pollution cannot be regulated through the clean water act and is administered by the nonpoint source program.
-Since its creation in 1996, the §319 program has implemented Agricultural best management practices on over 600 acres of farmland and has restored almost five miles of rivers and streams on the Reservation.
+Since its creation in 1996, the §319 program has implemented Agricultural best management practices on over 900 acres of land and has restored almost five miles of rivers and streams on the Reservation.

 Degraded streams and riparian areas are a large contributor of nonpoint source pollution.
 There are many streams and riparian areas on the Reservation that are degraded due to hydromodification (the alteration of hydrologic characteristics of a water body), agricultural activities, road disturbance, and from other activities that have impacted the watershed.
 Streams that are experiencing excessive erosion due to insatiability contribute large amounts of sediment to the watershed, which can have adverse effects to aquatic life and can have other negative effects on the dynamics of the stream.
-Excessive bank erosion is not only an issue for water quality, but can also threaten infrastructure like homes, roads, etc. Degraded riparian areas are not as capable as healthy riparian areas in filtering pollutants before they enter a creek or river and they provide less stability to stream banks than healthy riparian areas.
+Excessive bank erosion is not only an issue for water quality, but can also threaten infrastructure like homes, roads, etc. Degraded riparian areas are not as capable as healthy riparian areas in filtering pollutants before they enter a creek or river, and they provide less stability to stream banks than healthy riparian areas.
 Healthy riparian areas are not only good for water quality but also provide essential habitat for many important species of plants and animals.

 Agricultural Best Management Practices (Cost Share Program)